Ah, retirement. Could there be a bigger financial goal out there than this?

-All of us want to achieve our goals, but are we willing to simplify our lifestyles to get there?
+We all want to achieve our goals, but are we willing to simplify our lifestyles to get there?

-Many of us would do well to simply reduce our cell phone or cable packages, cut back on how much we go out to eat, start packing our lunches or other simple things that would help free up cash.
+Many of us would do well to simply reduce our cell phone or cable packages, cut back on how much we go out to eat, start packing our lunches, or other simple things that would help free up cash.

 Make Savings A Priority

 You can make savings a priority by implementing the old saying, “Pay yourself first.”